How to Improve Fascia Health: Exercises, Diet, and Release Techniques

 - Eat hydrating foods like cucumbers, celery, and watermelon.

-Why it Matters: Dynamic stretching and multiplanar movements prevent fascia from becoming stiff and enhances its flexibility.
+Why it Matters: Dynamic stretching and multiplanar movements prevent fascia from becoming stiff.

 - Do dynamic stretching, especially twisting and circular movements.